wearerequired/user-feedback/README.md

 * First release

 ## Upgrade Notice ##

+### 1.1.1 ###
+100% compatible with WordPress 4.4, this version fixes some bugs related to loading the JavaScript.

 ### 1.1.0 ###
 100% compatible with WordPress 4.3, this version adds a settings section for the User Feedback tool.